 Try this Steak Fajita Fried Rice for a restaurant quality dinner right at home!
-This fried rice recipe is so delicious, you’ll never order take out again!
+This fried rice recipe is so delicious, everyone will be asking for seconds!

 Why are we a fried rice obsessed family?

 For one, it’s super delicious.
 For two, it’s super easy to make.
 Especially if you have leftovers in your fridge that you might want to use up – usually you can sneak whatever you have into a fried rice recipe.

 Trust me, we do it ALL the time.
 At our house we can pretty much put any vegetable or protein into a fried rice recipe and our kids are going to dive in.